evangunawan/cap-usb-camera/README.md

 | **`data`**          | <code>{ dataURL?: string; fileURI?: string; }</code> | Result data payload, contains image in base64 DataURL, and Android filesystem URI to the file. |

 </docgen-api>

+## Contributing
+Any contribution is very much appreciated, just clone the project and post a pull request!
+Thank you very much!

+### Unimplemented and future functionalities
+- Activity not yet supports image manipulation, such as brightness, contrast and mirroring.
+However the library supports this.
+- Still have bugs with device connectivity.
+- Activity user interface is somehow very simple, and not tested on more screen dimensions.